kkots/ggxrd_freecam/README.md

 To turn off `Post-Effect` automatically whenever you make the background black, you could set the `turnOffPostEffectWhenMakingBackgroundBlack` setting in the INI file to true (is true by default).
 Or, alternatively, you could use the `togglePostEffectsOnOff` keyboard shortcut, which is set in the INI file, to turn the Post-Effect on or off manually using a hotkey (the default hotkey is not set).
 Turning Post-Effect on/off this way does not require reloading the match!
 This is much faster than going to the main menu and changing it there!

+### Hiding one of the players or the particle effects

+You can use the `hideOneOfTheSidesToggle` key shortcut to toggle hiding either P1 or P2 side entities (the player and their projectiles).
+`sideToHide` setting (a number: 0 or 1) specifies which side to hide: 0 for P1 side, 1 for P2 side.
+`allowCreateParticles` setting (true/false) specifies whether particle creation is enabled.
+Preventing particles from being created is effectively hiding like them.
+`toggleAllowCreateParticles` key shortcut, which can be used to toggle `allowCreateParticles`.

 ### Screenshot saving location

 By default the mod saves the screenshot into clipboard buffer, meaning you can paste it afterwards into a graphics program which supports transparency.
 In order to save screenshots to a file or directory you can add the `ggxrd_freecam.ini` file into the same folder as the game executable (if it is not present there, it will be read from the folder where ggxrd_freecam_dll.dll was when you injected it) and write the path into the `screenshotPath` setting in it, without quotes.
 Now when you save multiple screenshots in a row, each consecutive one will get a number in its name, increasing from 1 to infinity.
 Screenshots are never cleaned up, so if you never clean them up yourself, you might fill up your hard drive.